miwamoto/w205-final-project-1/README.md

 ```
 startup
 ```
 to mount the drive (assuming it's in the default location of /dev/xvdf).
+If this is the initial setup, it will give a warning about directory /data/pittsburgh_db/data which will be created in the next step.
+Please proceed.

 If you are using a new volume, run the following to format the drive at the given location and then mount it:
 ```